 My favorite way to store children's books in bookshelves is to stack the books giving kids easy access.
 Stack books so that when little hands pull out a book, the others don't come crashing down.

 I have a couple of different types of bookshelves that I use for book storage in our game room.
-I have standard bookshelves that I found for a steal at Costco and I have a
+I have standard bookshelves that I found for a steal at Costco and I have a Canvas Book Case too in a little reading area.
+You can also purchase a Cubby for books.

 For the standard bookshelves, I store picture books on the bottom shelves in baskets for easy access and storage.
 On the higher shelves I store the less sturdy, more precious children's books such as ones from my childhood.
 If a kid wants to read one of these books, I can grab it and read to them.